 Effects on Calcium and Phosphorus Levels

-When your body lacks sufficient amounts of this crucial nutrient, your intestines struggle to absorb calcium and phosphorus effectively.
-These minerals are vital for numerous bodily functions beyond just bone health.
+When your body lacks sufficient amounts of this crucial nutrient, your intestines struggle to absorb calcium and phosphorus effectively — triggering a cascade that affects your entire system.

 Testing and Diagnosing Vitamin D Levels